FNNDSC/med2image/README.rst

 How to Use
 ----------

-The ``med2image`` needs the following required arguments to run the application:
+``med2image`` needs the following required arguments to run the application:

 - ``-i | --inputFile <inputFile>`` : Input file to convert.
 Typically a DICOM file or a nifti volume.